Takoodachi/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Your Ultimate Money-Saving Companion!
-    text: "SmartSavr is a one-stop platform designed to help you make smarter financial decisions, cut unnecessary expenses, and grow your savings effortlessly.
-Whether you're looking for budgeting tips, discount hacks, or investment insights, SmartSavr equips you with the tools and knowledge to maximize your money.
+    text: "SmartSavr is a one-stop platform designed to help you make smarter financial decisions, find incredible deals on the Internet, and satisfy your budget effortlessly.
+Whatever you are looking for, we can help you find the cheapest price you can get it for from reliable sellers!
+SmartSavr is equipped with the tools to make finding great deals with no effort to maximize your money.
 Start saving smarter today! \U0001F4B0\U0001F680\n"
     actions:
       - label: Get started
         altText: ''